noureddin/recite/README.md

     - `dv`: an experimental phonetic layout based on Dvorak.

 - `dt`, or `disableteacher`: to remove teacher mode selector from the UI.
 The Teacher mode can still be set from the URL params.
 Useful to force a specific value for the option (e.g. no-teacher) in an embedding web app for example.

     **Warning:** It's still changeable from the JavaScript console; I couldn't disable this yet.

+- `dp`, or `disablepreview`: to remove the preview buttons (which shows all the ayat you selected) from the front page and the quiz page.
+This can be used together with `p`/`preview` in order to show one preview before the quiz, without the ability to preview the ayat again later.

+    **Warning:** It's still changeable from the JavaScript console; I couldn't disable this yet.